Lvchangze/lvchangze.github.io/_pages/about.md

 I serve as the reviewer for conferences (ICML, ICLR, NeurIPS, ACL, IJCAI, COLING) and journals (Neural Networks).

 Phone/Wechat: 13967492189.
-Feel free to communicate with me.
+Please feel free to reach out to me.

 # 📖 Educations
 - *2018.09 - 2022.06*, Bachelor in Software Engineering (School of Software, Fudan University)